Institut québécois de planification financière: Regulation of financial planners

-In Quebec, under the article 57 of the "Loi sur la distribution des produits et services financiers" (Act respecting the distribution of financial products and services), only a person holding a diploma in financial planning issued by the Institute may obtain, from the Autorité des marchés financiers (Quebec) (AMF), a certificate authorizing the person to use the title of financial planner.
+In Quebec, under article 57 of the "Loi sur la distribution des produits et services financiers" (Act respecting the distribution of financial products and services), only a person holding a diploma in financial planning issued by the Institute may obtain, from the Autorité des marchés financiers (Quebec) (AMF), a certificate authorizing the person to use the title of financial planner.

 The Chambre de la sécurité financière (CSF) is responsible for financial planners' ethical obligations since 1998.
 Financial planners that are members of the Ordre des Administrateurs Agréés du Québec fall under their professional order's regulation, according to an agreement with the AMF.